Use Yarn with JFrog CLI

 When to Use

 Use jf yarn if your JavaScript project uses Yarn for dependency management and you want dependencies resolved from Artifactory.
-For npm-based projects, use jf npm.
-For pnpm-based projects, use jf pnpm.
+For npm or pnpm, configure Artifactory as your registry using the repository Set Me Up instructions and use the native client, or see the JFrog CLI reference for jf npm and jf pnpm-config.

 Prerequisites